Found the LMS Platform You Want? How to Make the Business Case for It

 The 360Learning e-book “Do More With Less: How to Defend Your L&D Budget to Your CFO” is a valuable resource with important LMS platform talking points, and even includes an email script you can use to set the stage for the conversation.

-James offered a sample of how to address questions about the return on investment in an LMS platform.
+James provided an example of how to address questions about the return on investment in an LMS platform.
 “You can make these statements: ‘We will keep our top talent and that will save us X. We will transition people from these old roles to these new roles.
 This will save us Y. And we’ll also bring in these people from outside and that’ll help us capitalize on this opportunity,'” he said.

 “Your vendor shouldn’t just be based on the functional capability,” he said.
 “When meeting with the vendor, you should … meet your customer support teams [and] your implementation teams so that you know who you’re working with.”